7 Best All-Inclusive Resorts in Aruba for Families

 4) What should you avoid in Aruba?

 Avoid all single-use plastics in Aruba.
-In November 2019, Aruba banned all single-use plastics, including straws, plastic cups, plates, and cutlery.
+The island has banned all single-use plastics, including straws, plastic cups, plates, and cutlery.
 Avoid sunscreens containing Oxybenzone, which can damage coral reefs.
 And, finally, avoid sticking to just one beach: While Eagle Beach and Palm Beach are two of the most beautiful beaches in the Caribbean, don’t be afraid to visit other beaches like Manchebo or Baby Beach, especially if you’re looking to avoid crowds.

 5) Is it expensive to eat out in Aruba?